Smart card authentication

 Module: opensc-pkcs11.so

-The command above will show all the available smart cards in the system and its associated PKCS#11 URI.
-Copy the URI’s token of selected card in the following command.
+The command above will show all the available smart cards in the system and their associated PKCS#11 URI.
+Copy the URI token of the selected card in the following command, which prints all certificates that can be used for authentication and their associated token URIs.

 So in the above example: